-Stormwater runoff and flooding has caused significant damage to businesses in the lower Little River watershed.
+Seasonal rains also impact the playing fields at Cashman Park which frequently flood during heavy rainfall in the Spring, yet tend to drain quickly.
+Stormwater runoff and flooding has caused significant damage to businesses in the lower Little River watershed in the past.
 Recent work on culverts has helped reduce the impact of flooding on existing upstream development, but the conversion of more land to impervious surfaces could exacerbate flood damage.